Brussels shared cars victim of vandalism

 December 14, 2022

 The French government has announced a 100-euros boost for motorists who join carpooling in 2023 for short and long journeys.
 After a first plan initiated in 2019 and the difficult corona years for carpooling, the government thus wants to boost this practice, which limits traffic jams and pollution.
-This content has been archived.
-Log in […]
+The 50 million euros dedicated to these […]

 Waasland joins Antwerp’s e-bike sharing system